jina-ai/jina/docs/chapters/flow/index.md

 ```

 - `input_fn` is an `Iterator[bytes]`, each of which corresponds to the representation of a Document with bytes.
-- `output_fn` is the callback function after each request, take a `Request` protobuf as the only input.
+- `output_fn` is the callback function after each request, and takes a `Request` protobuf as its only input.

 A simple `input_fn` is defined as follows: